aclao89/LA_Metro_Bike/README.md

  3. What is the distribution of membership types?
  4. Which month has the most volumne of trips?
  5. Which day has the most volume of trips?
- 6. What are the most popular start and end station?
+ 6. What are the most popular start and end stations?
  7. What are the most popular routes taken?

+ I also included several geographical visualizations on popular stations, interactive map to gauge distance, and a heat map for volume of rides in an area.

 Source: 2017 Annual Trips & Stations Datasets https://bikeshare.metro.net/about/data/